Billy Bush to Trump: Yes, you said that

 Trump won the election.
 But allegations of sexual harassment and assault in his past have emerged through media coverage and advocacy efforts.

-Bush wrote recounted specific allegations made by two of the women, Jill Harth and Kristin Anderson, saying he believed them.
+Bush recounted specific allegations made by two of the women, Jill Harth and Kristin Anderson, saying he believed them.

 He said the New York Times and Washington Post reports about Trump doubting the tape have "hit a raw nerve in me."